-Physical Therapy Assistant Schools Online
+Logistics of Physical Therapy Assistant Schools Online

 It is also important to keep in mind that about 25% of the PTA associate degree curriculum is dedicated to clinical education.
 In fact, PTA students spend an average of 16 weeks in a full time clinical education setting.

-Purpose of Physical Therapy Assistant Schools
+Program Goals of Physical Therapy Assistant Schools